wp-plugins/ik-facebook/readme.txt

 = I Want Even More Themes To Choose From For My Feed =

-The Pro version of IK Facebook has tons of themes!  [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")
+The Pro version of IK Facebook has tons of themes!  [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro")

 = I Want All To Show The Number of Likes In My Facebook Feed! =

-The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")
+The Pro version of IK Facebook has this functionality - [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro")

 = I Want All To Show Avatars In My Facebook Feed! =

-The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")
+The Pro version of IK Facebook has this functionality - [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro")

 = I Want All To Show Comments In My Facebook Feed! =

-The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")
+The Pro version of IK Facebook has this functionality - [purchase WP Social Pro](http://goldplugins.com/our-plugins/wp-social-pro/ "Purchase WP Social Pro")

 = Urk!
 How to find my Album's ID for outputting a photo gallery? =